GTM strategies to get leads in 2024 in your inbox every week

 This kind of marketing spend worked in 2021 when capital was abundant and markets were frothy.
 But in 2024, marketers have to be more efficient with less resources and headcount.
 The playbook has changed.

-I talked about this with Nicholas Chan, CEO and founder of GTM Social.
+I also talked about this with Nicholas Chan, CEO and founder of GTM Social.

 "There's a new playbook coming in where companies are scaling and getting customers by doing great content marketing and distributing that content in the right place." — Nicholas Chan